Kingdom of Kush: Technology

 The natives of the Kingdom of Kush developed a type of water wheel or scoop wheel, the saqiyah, named kolē by the Kush.
 The saqiyah was developed during the Meroitic period to improve irrigation.
 The introduction of this machine had a decisive influence on agriculture especially in Dongola as this wheel lifted water 3 to 8 meters with much less expenditure of labor and time than the shaduf, which was the previous chief irrigation device in the kingdom.
 The shaduf relied on human energy but the saqiyah was driven by buffalos or other animals.
 The people of Kerma, ancestors to the Kushites, built bronze kilns through which they manufactured objects of daily use such as razors, mirrors and tweezers.

 The Kushites developed a form of reservoir, known as a hafir, during the Meroitic period.
 Eight hundred ancient and modern hafirs have been registered in the Meroitic town of Butana.

 The functions of hafirs were to catch water during the rainy season for storage, to ensure water is available for several months during the dry season as well as supply drinking water, irrigate fields, and water cattle.
 The Great Hafir, or Great Reservoir, near the Lion Temple in Musawwarat es-Sufra is a notable hafir built by the Kushites.
 It was built to retain the rainfall of the short, wet season.
 It is 250 m in diameter and 6.3 m deep.

 Bloomeries and blast furnaces could have been used in metalworking at Meroë.
 Early records of bloomery furnaces dated at least to seventh and sixth century BC have been discovered in Kush.
-It is known that the ancient bloomeries that produced metal tools for the Kushites produced a surplus for sale.
+The ancient bloomeries that produced metal tools for the Kushites produced a surplus for sale.

 Medicine

 Nubian mummies studied in the 1990s revealed that Kush was a pioneer of early antibiotics.

 Tetracycline was being used by Nubians, based on bone remains between 350 AD and 550 AD.
 The antibiotic was in wide commercial use only in the mid 20th century.
 The theory states that earthen jars containing grain used for making beer contained the bacterium streptomyces, which produced tetracycline.
-Although Nubians were not aware of tetracycline, they could have noticed that people fared better by drinking beer.
-According to Charlie Bamforth, a professor of biochemistry and brewing science at the University of California, Davis, he said "They must have consumed it because it was rather tastier than the grain from which it was derived.
-They would have noticed people fared better by consuming this product than they were just consuming the grain itself."
+Although Nubians were not aware of tetracycline, they could have noticed that people fared better by drinking beer than just consuming the grain itself.
+According to Charlie Bamforth, a professor of biochemistry and brewing science at the University of California, Davis, "They must have consumed it because it was rather tastier than the grain from which it was derived."

 Mathematics

 Based on engraved plans of Meroitic King Amanikhabali's pyramids, Nubians had a sophisticated understanding of mathematics as they appreciated the harmonic ratio.
-The engraved plans is indicative of much to be revealed about Nubian mathematics.
+The engraved plans are indicative of much to be revealed about Nubian mathematics.
 The ancient Nubians also established a system of geometry which they used in creating early versions of sun clocks.
 During the Meroitic period in Nubian history, the Nubians used a trigonometric methodology similar to the Egyptians.